agilepro/better-thought/markdown/chapter-14.md

 ## Questions of the Spirit{i: spirit}

-If you believe in God, or Being, or Love itself, you might also ask:
+If you believe in God, or Being, or Love itself, you might also ask:{i:practices}{i:exercises}{i:action steps}

 * Where did I glimpse goodness today?
 * When did I feel guided?